BayesWatch/deficient-efficient/README.md

 # tl;dr

-In a deep neural network, you can replace the matrix multiply with a weight matrix (a *linear transform*) with an alternative that uses fewer parameters or mult-adds or both.
+In a deep neural network, you can replace the matrix multiply using a weight matrix (a *linear transform*) with an alternative that uses fewer parameters or mult-adds or both.
 Such as:

 * [HashedNet](./models/hashed.py)